-OB1500 - Computer Office Technology/Bookkeeping with VESL
+OB1500 - Computer Office Technology/Bookkeeping with VESL (T/D)

-OM1500 - Computer Office Technology with Medical Billing and VESL
+OM1500 - Computer Office Technology with Medical Billing and VESL (T/D)

-AA1500 - Accounting Assistant
+AA1500 - Accounting Assistant (T/D)

-MA1500 - Medical Administrative Assistant
+MA1500 - Medical Administrative Assistant (T/H)

-(1) TAP Grants can cover a portion of this amount.
+- (1) TAP Grants can cover a portion of this amount.
 The balance may be covered by Pell grants, loans and/or the student's own funds.
-TAP payments are made every 375 hours during the program, assuming attendance and academic requirements are met.

-(2) Book prices do not include supplemental workbooks or dictionaries which a student may decide to purchase on their own.

-(3) These fees are waived for U.S. High School Diplomate graduates and GED/TASC holders.
+TAP payments are made every 375 hours during the program, assuming attendance and academic requirements are met. - (2) Book prices do not include supplemental workbooks or dictionaries which a student may decide to purchase on their own. - (3) These fees are waived for U.S. High School Diplomate graduates and GED/TASC holders.
 NOTE: A student whose U.S. HSD, TASC or GED is taken in Spanish or another non-English language and applies to an MLI program including ESL will be asked to take the CELSA test for evaluation purposes.
 Fee breakdown is as follows:

-Foreign HS diploma evaluation \$50.00, Wonderlic BST test \$9.50, CELSA English test \$5.00.
+Foreign HS diploma evaluation \$70.00, Accuplacer test \$3 per section, CELSA English test \$5.00.

 (4) Fee will be charged if student attends the ceremony.
 This fee is NOT covered by Financial Aid.
 Students not attending graduation can have their diplomas mailed to them or pick them up for no extra charge.